TIY-Austin-Front-End-Engineering/Curriculum/day-1/README.md

 	* [Layout 4](/day-1/assets/layout-4.png)
 	* [Layout 5](/day-1/assets/layout-5.png)
 4. Read through http://learnlayout.com
-5. Put together a basic portfolio site with an assignments page that links out to each of the pages you created for assignments 1-4.
+5. Put together a basic portfolio site using [900dpi](http://900dpi.com) with an assignments page that links out to each of the pages you created for assignments 1-4.

 # Resources
 * [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](http://www.joelonsoftware.com/articles/Unicode.html)